ashhssn/AAIXX01_Project/typst_poster/typst_poster.typ

 = Critical Assessment of the Original Visualization
 <critical-assessment-of-the-original-visualization>
-+ Interactivity: The visualization lacks interactive features that would allow users to explore the data further, such as hovering over data points to see exact values and region.

-+ Grid and Colour Legend: The grid and colour legend is rather coarse, which does not allow viewers to distinguish between closer temperature differences and close regions.
++ Grid and Color Legend: The grid and color legend is rather coarse, which does not allow viewers to distinguish between closer temperature differences and close regions.

++ Interactivity: The visualization lacks interactive features that would allow users to explore the data further, such as hovering over data points to see exact values.

 = Suggested Improvements
 <suggested-improvements>
++ More Granular Grid and Colour Legend: Use a smaller grid size and more granular colour scale to better differentiate between small temperature anomalies in close regions.

 + Interactive Features: Implement interactive elements that allow users to explore the data in more detail, such as tooltips and filters.

-+ More Granular Grid and Colour Legend: Use a smaller grid size and more granular colour scale to better differentiate between small temperature anomalies in close regions.

-+ Dynamic Range Slider: Add a dynamic range slider to allow users to zoom into specific periods for detailed analysis.
++ Dynamic Range Slider and Additional Data: Add a dynamic range slider to allow users to zoom into specific periods for detailed analysis.

 + Animation: Add an animation function to display a timelapse of temperature changes from 1960 to 2024, providing a dynamic view of climate change trends.